Eyuleo/anon-vent/README.md

 ## Description

 Anon Vent is a simple and anonymous platform for users to share their thoughts and opinions.
-Users can post short messages (vents), upvote or downvote others' vents, and interact in a supportive, judgment-free environment.
+Users can post short messages (vents), upvote or downvote others' vents.
 The app is built with React, TypeScript, and Vite for a fast and modern user experience.

 ## Setup Instructions